mlpack/ensmallen/CONTRIBUTING.md

 $ cd ensmallen-latest
 ```

-Next, make a build directory and change into that directory.
+Next, make a build directory and change it into that directory.

 ```bash
 $ mkdir build